LinaKretzsch/Pulmonem/README.md

 ### Technical Background
 The website was created using an online template for full page scrolling and a to create the animated background.
 The following langauges were used: CSS, Html, JavaScript, JQuery and Three.js.

-### Bugs to fix
+### What needs to be fixed
 This project is not finished yet.
 To create a smoother experience I would like to implement the following fixes in the future:
 1. Use bootstrap to simplfy and decrease the size of the extensive css file and to have a nicer and better responsiveness of the grid.
 2. Implement soundtrack to contribute to the overall experience.